Stephen Molumphy

-Stephen Molumphy (born 11 January 1984) is an Irish former hurler with Waterford senior hurling team and currently manager of the Kerry senior hurling team.
+Stephen Molumphy (born 11 January 1984) is an Irish former hurler with Waterford senior hurling team.
 He played for Waterford Senior Championship club Ballyduff Upper and was a member of the Waterford senior hurling team for nine seasons, during which time he usually lined out in midfield or as a left wing-forward.

 Playing career

 St. Colman's College

 Molumphy first came to prominence as a hurler with St. Colman's College in Fermoy.
 He played in every grade of hurling and enjoyed success by winning a Dean Ryan Cup medal before eventually joining the college's senior hurling team.

 On 25 March 2001, Molumphy was part of the team when St. Colman's College defeated St. Flannan's College from Ennis by 2–12 to 0–15 to win the Harty Cup.
 When St. Colman's College faced Gort Community School in the All-Ireland final on 5 May 2001, Molumphy played at corner forward and ended the game with a winners' medal following the 2–10 to 2–07 victory.

 Molumphy became one of the leaders of the starting fifteen during the 2002 Harty Cup.
 On 23 March 2002, he scored a point from left wing-forward when St. Colman's College defeated Our Lady's Secondary School from Templemore by 2–18 to 0–06 to retain the Harty Cup title.
 Molumphy was selected at left wing-forward for the All-Ireland final against St. Kieran's College from Kilkenny on 28 April 2002.
 He scored a point from play and claimed a second successive All-Ireland medal after an 0–11 to 2–04 victory.